PDC Ladbrokes World Championship

 When the split occurred and the rival WDC world championship set up, the only outlet was satellite tv and the prize money on offer was less than the BDO version.
 It wasn't until 2002 that PDC prize money exceeded the BDO pot.
 The two world championships still run in rivalry today and generate heated debate as to which is the 'true' championship.

-There have only been five different champions in the competitions history.
-Phil Taylor has 13 titles to his name, winning all but one between 1995 and 2006.
+There have only been six different champions in the competitions history.
+Phil Taylor has 14 titles to his name, winning all but one between 1995 and 2006.
 Between 1994 and 2007 he appeared in every final.
-His last World Championship title came in 2010, and there is much speculation as to whether or not The Power has the ability to be crowned a 14th time.
+Taylor won the title again in 2013 making him a 16-times World Darts Champion.

 Dennis Priestley has won it once (beaten in four other finals by Phil Taylor), he won the first tournament after the split, beating Taylor in the final.